Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 • Do not remove your helmet or safety gear

-• Gather information on any passers-by or witnesses.
+• Gather contact information from any witnesses.

 • Keep an eye out for any unusual conduct from the other motorist